tallakt/codepagex/README.md

 - Optimize lookup so that a range with equal offset may be treated in one pattern match
 - Select encodings in mix.exs
-- A bunch of warnings about shadowed parameters durin compilation
 - No specs